 • Briefly run off any water which has stood in your pipes overnight before the water is drunk (very important if your pipes are lead).
 Save this water for house plants or your garden.

-• Look out for the WRAS logo on all plumbing materials, this means they’ve been approved by the Water Regulations Advisory Scheme and will minimise taste, smell and discoloration problems.
+• Look out for an approval logo on all plumbing materials, this means they’ve been approved and will minimise taste, smell and discoloration problems.

 • Ensure hot water pipes aren’t too close to cold water pipes to prevent cold water pipes becoming warm, which can lead to water developing a cloudy appearance due to the presence of air bubbles.